+Part 1 Form for Nomination of Authorised Signatory

+Chief Executive Officer Plant Health Australia Level 1, 1 Phipps Close

+DEAKIN ACT 2600

+Date:

-Part 1 Form for Nomination of Authorised Signatory Chief Executive Officer Plant Health Au ıstralia Level 1, 1 Phipp os Close DEAKIN ACT 26 500 Date: Dear Chief Exec cutive Officer, Variations to t he Government and Plant Industry Cost Sharing Deed in respect of ant Pest Responses - Notice of Nomination of Authorised Signatory Loortify that [name/position of authorised person] whose pended at the foot of this notice and signed in my presence, is authorised from the • cice until [insert date or "further notice"] as the representative [name of Party] to sign on its behalf 'Approval of Variation to he Government and Plant Industry Cost Sharing Deed in respect of Emergency Plant Pest Responses (EPPRD). - s notice, Plant Health Australia and each other Party to the EPPRD can rely on an riation to Provisions' duly signed by this authorised person as evidence of 's [name of Party] agreement to the variations of the EPPRD which are set roval of Variations to Provisions form. · · · · · · · · · · · · · · · · · (Signature of A uthorised Person) Signed in my p resence: Yours faithfully
+Dear Chief Executive Officer,

+Variations to the Government and Plant Industry Cost Sharing Deed in respect of Emergency Plant Pest Responses - Notice of Nomination of Authorised Signatory

+I certify that \\\\\\ [name/position of authorised person] whose signature is appended at the foot of this notice and signed in my presence, is authorised from the date of this notice until \\\\\\ [insert date or "further notice"] as the representative of \\\\\\ [name of Party] to sign on its behalf 'Approval of Variation to Provisions' of the Government and Plant Industry Cost Sharing Deed in respect of Emergency Plant Pest Responses (EPPRD).

+By virtue of this notice, Plant Health Australia and each other Party to the EPPRD can rely on an 'Approval of Variation to Provisions' duly signed by this authorised person as evidence of \\\\\\'s [name of Party] agreement to the variations of the EPPRD which are set out in the Approval of Variations to Provisions form.

+(Signature of Authorised Person)

+Signed in my presence:

+Yours faithfully